georgelucas-sudo/georgelucas-sudo/README.md

 ### Hi there 👋
+Iam lucas and i love using the following languages

 <!--
 **georgelucas-sudo/georgelucas-sudo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.